Skip to main content

 Types of B-cell Lymphoma

 B-cell lymphomas make up most (about 85%) of the non-Hodgkin lymphomas (NHL) in the United States.
-These are types of lymphoma that affect B lymphocytes.
+These types of lymphomas start in early forms of B lymphocytes (B cells).
 The most common types of B-cell lymphomas are listed below.

 Diffuse large B-cell lymphoma (DLBCL)